hl037/quantpos/README.md

 ### transitionMat(m\_new:M.Matrix, m\_old:M.Matrix):M.Matrix
 Compute a transition matrix to translate coordinates from the old space to the new space.
 See https://en.wikipedia.org/wiki/Change\_of\_basis (here, new and old are swapped because you generally want to express the new coordinate as a function of the old)

-The matrices to pass to this function are the global matrice of the elements, that you can get from `getGlobalMat()`
+The matrices to pass to this function are the global matrix of the elements, that you can get from `getGlobalMat()`

 ### class CoordTranslator
 This class is a helper to translate coordinates from an element to another.